pgooch/github-repo-list/readme.txt

 == Changelog ==

+#### 1.2.3
+ + Updated for modern wordpress code standards.
+ + Created a dedicated help page since the old help dropdown is gone in Gutenberg.
+It can be viewed from a link on the plugin page.
+ + Added donation link and related errata.
 #### 1.2.2
  + Fixed an issue that would make it unable to display a list if called from a non-secure site.
  + Added a better error notification if it could not find a list of repose for the desired user.